 · You love good food

-· You like the friendly-but-always-laidback culture in Greece
+· You like the friendly-but-always-laidback culture that comes with travelling in Greece

 Skiathos Town